I want to see you take your business from busy with the wrong clients to as busy as you want to be with the right clients.

 There are so many steps to doing this right.
 I had to learn the hard way but now I get a client every time.
 I have a whole lesson on how to get clients from auctions in my Be Worth Every Photography Marketing program.

 5. Engage Your Network

 This should already be a part of your overall business plan, but it’s easy to forget.
 Your family and friends were probably your first models, first fans and first clients.
 (I know mine were!)

 They are your most faithful source of referrals, because they love you!
 The thing is, as your business grows, they can forget that you still need them!

 They already think you’re the most amazing photographer they’ve ever met!
-They just forget to be actively marketing for you.
+They just forget to be actively Photography Marketing for you.
 You need to remind them, and then reward them.

 Rewarding friends and family may fit into your overall referral program (more on that in a minute), or it can be an informal thing just between you.
 If a friend sends you a client, bake them a pie or a batch of your famous cookies.
 Send them flowers with a sweet thank you note.
 Make sure they know how meaningful and vital their referrals are to you.